PIH/openmrs-module-imbbilling/Docs/DataModel.md

     Date start_date -- The date at which this rate becomes valid Date end_date -- The date at which this rate is no longer valid

-**Questions/Issues:**
-* This needs a uuid, and should extend BaseOpenmrsMetadata
-* Flat fee is never used at all.
-Can we remove it?

 ### Service Category

 The **ServiceCategory** class, backed by the **moh_bill_service_category** table, represents a categorization of billable services that is supported by a given **Insurance**.
 My best current guess is that this exists in order to support the organization of service charges on a claim to an Insurance in the category structure that they require, but this requires confirmation.